 Just for clarification, we’re not talking about Local Government Districts or Lou Gehrig’s Disease but rather Livestock Guardian Dogs, or those breeds that have been developed for centuries to guard large flocks of sheep and other livestock.

 Maremma pronounced “Mare” as in the female horse and “Emma” a girl’s name is one such dog that has been guarding sheep on the plains and mountains of Italy for centuries.

-Just like their LGD cousins, (the Great Pyrenees from France, the Komondor and Kavasz from Hungry and the Anatolian and Akbash from Turkey, and the Tibetan Mastiff from Tibet,) the Maremma works around the clock to assure his flock remains safe from predators, primarily wolves and other local carnivores, but also those two legged burglars.
+Just like their LGD cousins, (the Great Pyrenees from France, the Komondor and Kuvasz from Hungry and the Anatolian and Akbash from Turkey, and the Tibetan Mastiff from Tibet,) the Maremma Sheepdog works around the clock to assure his flock remains safe from predators, primarily wolves and other local carnivores, but also those two legged burglars.

 Maremma Sheepdogs are courageous and capable of making instant decisions.
 Very loyal to their family, they will guard the flock as well as the family preventing any unwanted intruders.

 Maremma Sheepdogs generally begin their training at a very young age, sometimes as young as 4 weeks old, but by the time they are 8 weeks old, they are living and sleeping with the animals they will eventually guard.

 They may be fierce guardians against wolves and foxes, but when it comes to family members, they are very affectionate and totally devoted, getting in a hug or two but otherwise wanting to be very close.